 If your injuries leave you unable to work for your employer at the job you held before, you may be eligible for vocational rehabilitation.
 This rehabilitation is a service the insurance company provides to help you find another job.

-However, this service can backfire.
-The insurance company may attempt to cut off your workers’ compensation benefits if it believes you did not accept a job that you could have taken.
+However, the insurance company may attempt to cut off your workers’ compensation benefits if it believes you did not accept a job that you could have taken.

-Workers’ compensation gives you roughly two-thirds of your income that you have lost during the time you are missing work.
+Workers’ compensation gives you roughly two-thirds of your income that you have lost during the time you are missing work, according to the Alabama Department of Labor.
 There are limitations and caps on the amount you can receive and the amount of time during which you can receive wage reimbursement.

 to find a Morris Bart office near you.